 - She will soon start touching objects and hold things only if you put them in her grasp.
 She won’t be able to reach out for objects so soon.

 - She will realize she can make noise with them.
-This is the time when she starts understanding the relation between cause and effect.
+This is when she starts understanding the relationship between cause and effect, strengthening her cognitive skills.
 This usually comes a little later.

 - You can place a mirror in front of her and give her a prop.